 - establishment where beer or light wine is consumed on the premises, other than certain restaurants

-- school, college, community college, or university campus building or event (unless you are participating in an authorized activity related to firearms)
+- school, college, community college, or university campus building or event (certain exceptions apply)

 - passenger terminal of any airport, except that you may carry a legal firearm into the passenger terminal if it is packaged for shipment and you will be checking it for lawful transportation by air